 c.
 Initial command inspections.

-(2) The ICI ensures that the new commander understands the unit's strengths and weaknesses in relation to higher headquarters' goals and all established standards.
+(3) The ICI ensures that the new commander understands the unit's strengths and weaknesses in relation to higher headquarters' goals.
 The ICI will appear on the training schedule and will serve to evaluate the condition of the unit.
+The inspecting commander establishes the scope and scale of all ICIs based on readiness requirements and from higher headquarters' guidance.
 The ICI will not, however, evaluate the commander's performance since assuming command.

-(3) Only the inspected commander and that commander's rater will receive the specific results of the initial inspection.
+(4) Only the inspected commander and that commander's rater will receive the specific results of the initial inspection.
 These results will serve as the basis for a goal-setting session between the incoming commander and his or her rater that will establish realistic goals to improve unit readiness.
 The incoming commander should receive a clear picture of the goals, standards, and priorities for the unit.
-These inspection results help set goals and may cause refinement in the DA Form 67-9-1 (Officer Evaluation Report Support Form).
 Commanders will not use the results of ICIs to compare units.

 a.
-Staff inspections provide the commander with specific, compliance-oriented feedback on functional areas or programs within the command.
-The commander directs staff principals and staff members to conduct staff inspections that can stand alone or that can complement ongoing command and IG inspections.
+Staff inspections occur at the commander's/State Adjutant General's/program manager's/director's discretion.
+These inspections have the ability to provide the commander/State Adjutant General/program manager/director with specific, compliance-oriented feedback on functional areas or programs within the organization.
+The commander/State Adjutant General/program manager/director may choose to direct staff principals and staff members to conduct staff inspections that can stand alone or that can complement ongoing command and IG inspections.

 c.
 The lowest level staff member technically qualified in the functional area normally conducts the inspection.